-Students in special programs such as TRIO, ROTC, Athletics, and Honors in the Major are required to meet with academic advisors in these programs in addition to meeting with the major advisor.
+Students in special programs such as CARE, ROTC, Athletics, and Honors in the Major are required to meet with academic advisors in these programs in addition to meeting with the major advisor.
+Veterans should also consult with the Student Veterans Office to ensure that all certification requirements are being met.